asciibeats/ooo/README.md

 # ooo
-A simple multiplayer game engine based on javascript canvas and nodejs, intended primarily as a framework for boardgame style games
+A simple multiplayer game engine based on javascript canvas and nodejs, intended primarily as a framework for boardgame-style games

 ## For the demo do
 ```